 This course offers an overview of commonly encountered professional genres such as memos, reports, job materials, and grant proposals.
 Students gain practice writing in these genres, with an emphasis on clarity and concision.
 They develop more sophisticated research skills and gain experience in communicating specialized information to non-specialist readers.
 Finally, they are exposed to the range of professional writing careers as they explore writing on both theoretical and practical planes through consideration of audience, as well as wider professional, social, and cultural contexts.
 Prereq.: ENGLWP 112 or equivalent; junior or senior status with a cumulative GPA of 3.0 or better.
 Toomey, TBA.
 An online version of Engl 379 is sometimes offered through the Springfield Initiative.

-Introduces principles of technical writing and software documentation.
-This course simulates the writing and editing processes used in the computer industry; students write a 25-35 page manual documenting a software product, usually Microsoft Word.
+Students will learn written conventions of software documentation and principles of page design.
+This course simulates the writing and editing processes used in the computer industry.
+Students write a 25-35 page manual documenting a software product, usually Microsoft Word.
 Prereq.: ENGL 379 (which may be taken concurrently*); junior or senior status with a cumulative GPA of 3.0 or better.
 Solberg.

 Note: If you wish to take English 379 and 380 concurrently, you must contact one of the PWTC program directors to request an override.